vikchupak/DevOps/Linux/FileSystem/index.md

 ![photo_2024-07-20_23-01-39](https://github.com/user-attachments/assets/db3679a0-a70a-4da1-a3ba-1b352fbbb93b)

 - /home/{user}/ - users home directory.
 Only that user specific files/configs/apps.
 NOT system wide.
+- /root - root user home directory
 - /bin - command that any user can run
-- /sbin - sudo commands
+- /sbin - system (sudo) commands
 - /lib - libraries that /bin and /sbin use
 - /usr - historically, old user home directory, but now the name doesn't reflect nowadays puprose (it is now used system wide, NOT specific to a user).
 Previously, due to memory limitations, files were split to /bin and /usr/bin directories.
 Terminal commands usually are executed from /usr/bin directory.
 - /usr/local/ - third-party apps are installed here (apps that installed by a user). **Those apps are system wide available**.